SonghaiFan/match_test/README.md

           }
         },
         {
+          "type": "choice",
           "question": "Another question in this category?",
           "options": {
             "A": "Option A",
             "B": "Option B"
           }
+        },
+        {
+          "type": "open",
+          "question": "Please describe your experience with this topic.", "placeholder": "Please share your thoughts and experiences..."
         }
       ]
     },